When was the current long-range forecast system implemented? | August 1st, 2019 |

 Ocean model (if applicable) |

-Source of atmospheric initial conditions | The CMC Global 4D-var analysis is assimilated. |
+Source of atmospheric initial conditions | CMC Global analysis is assimilated |

 Source of ocean initial conditions | CMC SST and sea-ice analysis at the surface and CMC GIOPS 3D ocean analysis below the surface. |